Douglas MacArthur: Illness and death

-Douglas MacArthur died at Walter Reed Army Medical Center on 5 April 1964, of biliary cirrhosis.
+MacArthur died in the hospital after surgery on 5 April 1964, of primary biliary cholangitis aged 84.
 Kennedy had authorized a state funeral before his own death in 1963, and Johnson confirmed the directive, ordering that MacArthur be buried "with all the honor a grateful nation can bestow on a departed hero".
-On 7 April his body was taken to New York City, where it lay in an open casket at the Seventh Regiment Armory for about 12 hours.
-That night it was taken on a funeral train to Union Station and transported by a funeral procession to the Capitol, where it lay in state at the United States Capitol rotunda.
+On 7 April his body was taken to New York City, where it lay in an open casket at the Park Avenue Armory for about 12 hours.
+That night it was taken by train to Washington Union Station and transported by a funeral procession to the Capitol, where it lay in state at the United States Capitol rotunda.
 An estimated 150,000 people filed by the bier.

-MacArthur had requested to be buried in Norfolk, where his mother had been born and where his parents had married.
-Accordingly, on 11 April, his funeral service was held in St Paul's Episcopal Church in Norfolk and his body was finally laid to rest in the rotunda of the Douglas MacArthur Memorial (the former Norfolk City Hall and later courthouse).
+MacArthur had requested to be buried in Norfolk, Virginia, where his mother had been born and where his parents had married.
+On 11 April, his funeral service was held in St Paul's Episcopal Church in Norfolk and his body was laid to rest in the rotunda of the Norfolk City Hall.